stathismast/jobExecutor/README.md

 Second Project for SysPro 2018

 Compilation:
-make: To compile the whole program make clean: To delete the executable and .o files
+make: To compile the both the jobExecutor and the worker make clean: To delete the executables and .o files

 You can also choose to compile any of the included files using the Makefiles as
 such: make <directory>/<file>.c